 Once you start lying to cover up some facts or alter the intensity of relevant information, it can become tempting to continue that behavior as it benefits you.
 Worse, because of the human tendency to not notice gradual change, the adjustment from impulsive lies occasionally to compulsive lying more of the time can be hard to see until it's too late.

 For the people who fall in this category, this behavior can manifest as saying whatever they need to keep the conversation going or maintain their self-esteem.
-This type of lying often has inconsistencies emerge because the dishonest person is not careful; they're just lying out of habit.
+This type of lying often has inconsistencies because the dishonest person is not careful; they're just lying out of habit.

 Pathological lying is compulsive lying to the extreme.
 When you know someone is a pathological liar, it's safe to assume that just about everything out of their mouth is questionable.
 Knowing that you are dealing with someone in this category when you don't know the person well can be hard.
 Without ways to check their statements, you can't be sure what's going on.

 As you get to know the person better, however, it becomes gradually clear that you are not dealing with the person you thought you were.
-Because the lying is so central to their behavior, asking them to change their ways may be next to impossible.
+Because lying is central to their behavior, asking them to change their ways may be next to impossible.

 With sociopathic liars, you start getting into some potentially scary dishonesty.
 While sociopaths are not completely amoral, they have a level of detachment that makes dishonesty more likely and harder to change.
 The people that perpetuate this lying tend to lie towards specific objectives, and the relationship they use to get there is simply a means to an end.